 And since I’m on such a baking spree at the moment.
 Let me know in the comments what other German Christmas cookies and bakes you’d like me to veganize! 🙂

 - Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius) and line a baking sheet with parchment paper.
 I recommend measuring the ingredients in grams on a kitchen scale for this recipe.
+Also, watch the video in the post for easy visual instructions.

 - If using whole hazelnuts, process them in a food processor/blender into a coarse powder Then add flour, sugar, and baking powder.
 Blend again for about 20 seconds.